michael-klein/hookuspocus/README.md

 pocus(withHooks, context); // function called 2 times
 ```

-You can also pass `arguments` to the wrapped function call, by supplying them in an array as first argument:
+You can also pass `arguments` to the wrapped function call by supplying them in an array as the first argument:

 ```javascript
 import { pocus } from "hookuspocus";